 Cheap low-quality brand, sourced overseas, often make false or misleading claims about their energy use and their output.
 A good rule of thumb is to look for chips with 3w, or 5w for the most efficiency.
 If you do have issues with the product, consider the reputation of the company’s customer service team.

 You’ll also want to look for grow lights, which are specifically designed, or at least customizable, to your crop of choice.
 A white light spectrum, which is standard with regular LED lights, will not meet the requirements of high-output cannabis grow operations.
 Blues, reds, and ultraviolets are crucial to high returns.

 Finally, you’ll want a high-output LED source.
 Standard non-grow light LEDs are not designed for high-intensity output.
 The light won’t penetrate the canopy, and won’t produce the light needed to a prosperous crop.

 We never said the decision between HPS and LEDs grow lights was going to be an easy one.
 While LEDs have come a long way over the last decade, the best cheap LED system is still very likely going to be out-produced by a cheap HPS system.

 The real improvements come with a large upfront investment.
-A high-quality LED system, like Black Dog LEDs, may sting a little after the initial investment, but the lifespan and energy savings work out over the long term.
+A high-quality LED system, like the ROI-E680 by Growers Choice, may sting a little after the initial investment, but the lifespan and energy savings work out over the long term.
 The final decision on growing plants with artificial lights comes down to your own research, budgetary restrictions, and personal preference.